Computational Exploration of Protein Function

-- PBS Tutorial: http://www.pbs.org/wgbh/evolution/ (particularly the Online Lessons for Students)
+- PBS Tutorial: Evolution (particularly the Online Lessons for Students) Retrieved September 10, 2021.

 - Popular science/media stories

-- PubMed (searchable database of scientific journal articles) http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=PubMed
+- NIH. (n.d.).
+PubMed (searchable database of scientific journal articles).
+National Library of Medicine.
+Retrieved September 2, 2021.

-- T-coffee: http://tcoffee.vital-it.ch/cgi-bin/Tcoffee/tcoffee_cgi/index.cgi Has useful colored output (click "html" under Scores column of results page).
+- Has useful colored output (click "html" under Scores column of results page).
 Note that sequences must be in FASTA format (see help file).

-- ClustalW: http://www.ebi.ac.uk/Tools/msa/clustalw2/ Don't worry about all the optional parameters -- simply paste in all of your sequences in FASTA format.
+- Don't worry about all the optional parameters -- simply paste in all of your sequences in FASTA format.

-- Prosite (database of protein families and domains): http://us.expasy.org/prosite/
+- Prosite (database of protein families and domains): Prosite.
+Retrieved September 2, 2021.

-- CDD (collection of protein domains derived from several sources): http://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml
+- CDD (collection of protein domains derived from several sources): Conserved Domains.
+Retrieved September 2, 2021.

 - Identify a few genes/proteins of interest.
 You may choose a gene/protein you heard about through a major media source like the news or a magazine.
 One other good resource is a database called "Online Mendelian Inheritance in Man" (OMIM) which catalogs all known human genetic diseases and which genes may be involved in causing or creating susceptibility to that disease (if that information is known).
 You can also try to use "PubMed" which is a searchable database of scientific journal articles on as many topics as you can think of, but these articles are usually pretty dense and tough to read—but you can learn a lot from reading the abstracts available for every paper.
 Remember to choose a few as not all proteins are found in all species, nor is sequence data available for many of the species that have that protein.
 Also, think about which "type" of protein you are choosing—you will want at least one of the genes that you study to exist in distantly related organisms.

 - Use the BLAST program (at NCBI or elsewhere) to search the non-redundant (nr) database of proteins (=BLAST-P) for homologs from other species.
 All BLAST does is search all available databases for other proteins that are the most similar to the one you entered.
 It then gives you an output with "matching" sequences ranked by which is the most similar to the one you entered.
-(See the BLAST tutorial referenced above and ask your advisor for input.)
-Be sure to check the alignment on the BLAST readout to make sure the two sequence don't just share a small stretch of similarity, but look to actually be from homologous proteins.
-You should try to find your gene in at least 3 or 4 other organisms in order to construct a meaningful sequence alignment.
+Be sure to check the alignment on the BLAST readout to make sure the two sequences don't just share a small stretch of similarity, but look to actually be from homologous proteins.
+You can check that in the "Graphic Summary" section of the BLAST result page.
+Try to find your gene in at least 3 or 4 other organisms in order to construct a meaningful sequence alignment.
 (Note: Some programs "max out" if you try to put too many sequences in, so you may have to do them in batches.)